andyygit/swg-site/README.md

 reset local branch to remote: git pull origin -> git reset --hard origin/main

 delete untracked files from working tree (force, recursive): git clean -f -d

+# fontend - tailwind

+When building page and removing items from the page, tailwindcss does not recompile the css and the file keeps growing containing unused styles

+> Therefore when html is ready, before last build delete the compiled css (dist.css) to be rebuilt